Killisnoo, Alaska

-Killisnoo was an unincorporated community on Killisnoo Island in the Hoonah-Angoon Census Area in the U.S. state of Alaska, near Angoon which is on Admiralty Island.
-It is noted to have had a post office which closed in 1930.
-It has also been known by several names which include Kanas-nu, Kanasnu, Kenasnow and Killishoo.
+Killisnoo was an unincorporated community on Killisnoo Island in the Hoonah-Angoon Census Area in the U.S. state of Alaska, near Angoon, Admiralty Island.
+Killisnoo had a post office until it closed in 1930.
+The community was known by several alternative names, including Kanas-nu, Kanasnu, Kenasnow and Killishoo.

 History

 Killisnoo Island has long been inhabited by Tlingit people.
 In the late 1800s, the North West Trading Company built a fish processing plant at Killisnoo and many Tlingit moved from nearby Angoon and other areas to Killisnoo to work at the plant.
 The plant was destroyed in a fire in 1928 and most of the residents left Killisnoo.

 The St. Andrew Church in Killisnoo was destroyed by fire in 1927, and the congregation built a new church called St. John the Baptist church in Angoon.

-Like Angoon, Killisnoo has a less-rainy climate than most of southeastern Alaska, which is why Killisnoo is now the home of a fishing and hunting establishment by the name of Whaler's Cove Lodge.
+Like nearby Angoon, Killisnoo receives less rain than most of southeastern Alaska.
+Whaler's Cove Lodge is an active hunting and fishing lodge located on Killisnoo.